ALTER [IGNORE] TABLE tbl_name alter_spec [, alter_spec ...]

 You can issue multiple

-clauses in a single ALTER TABLE
+CHANGE clauses in a single ALTER TABLE statement.
+This is a

 MySQL extension to ANSI SQL92, which allows only one of each clause

-per ALTER TABLE
+per ALTER TABLE statement.

 -

-CHANGE col_name
+CHANGE col_name, DROP col_name and DROP

-are MySQL extensions to ANSI SQL92.
+INDEX are MySQL extensions to ANSI SQL92.

 -

-is an Oracle extension to ALTER TABLE
+MODIFY is an Oracle extension to ALTER TABLE.

 -